ev3lessons/FLL-Tutorials/HallOfFame/_posts/2018-06-07-Droids - Copy.markdown

 Other seasons have had their memorable moments as well.
 For example, in Nature's Fury, we got a walkthrough of US Airway's airplanes and Operational Control Center.
 In Hydro Dynamics, we got to demonstrate our robot to the owner of LEGO in Denmark.

+> You really never know where FIRST LEGO League might lead you.
+Anything is possible.
+Keep your mind open.

 ### Share one tip about your robot design process or robot

 We popularized the box robot design with our TARDIS in 2014.
 TARDIS stands for Technically Advanced Robot Designed in Style.
 The robot was a blue box.
 Our robot design handout that year also looked like a TARDIS.
 The box style robot is not needed to win a competition, but does help put attachments on quickly.
 Try to experiment with passive attachments.
 Rubber bands, pneumatics and gravity-based attachments can set you apart while teaching you new skills.
+Focus on reliability first.

+> Don't build to impress a judge.
+Build the way you do because it helps accomplish something you could not otherwise or it is something you are passionate about.

 ### Share one tip about the doing the research project